Skip to content

 Definition

-Magnitude-duration fluctuation is the second principle of the Hurst cyclic model: each periodic component varies slowly over time in both amplitude (magnitude) and duration (period).
+Magnitude-duration fluctuation is the third element of the price-motion model presented by Hurst in Chapter 2: each periodic component may vary slowly in both magnitude and duration.

-Example — A nominal 18-week trading cycle may measure 16 wk in one span and 22 in another; the envelope may no longer fill → triangles appear (Ch.
-3, 10).
+Example — A nominal 18-week trading cycle may measure 16 weeks in one span and 22 in another; the envelope may no longer be filled, and triangles appear (Chs.
+3 and 10).

-Note — If MD hits the **trading cycle** you are using, Hurst recommends **temporarily avoiding** the issue (Ch.
+Note — If MD affects the trading cycle you are using, Hurst recommends temporarily avoiding the issue (Ch.
 10).
-Trailing loss mitigates damage if you are already in.
+Trailing losses mitigate the damage if you are already in a position.